-WMCC provided investigations for pre-audit review as supporting documentation.
-Auditors were also able to review investigation files on-site.
+CRCC provided investigations for pre-audit review as supporting documentation which included examples of investigation request and examples of third party reports.
+Auditors also reviewed investigation files on-site.
+Investigations reviewed indicated they were done in a prompt, thorough and objective manner.